 I've obviously had my head in the sand for the last 4 years because according to the plugin changelog, Pods was released back in 2014 - and it has been updated every few months since then.
 For some reason, I only heard of it recently when customers started asking if our plugins work with Pods.

 I did some investigation and discovered that lo and behold, Pods is a fantastic way for creating the extra data that people need to display using our WooCommerce and WordPress table plugins.

 There are various other plugins for creating WordPress custom post types, fields, and taxonomies.
 These include:

 - Advanced Custom Fields - Excellent for creating custom fields.
 There's a free and a Pro version.
-If you just need to create custom fields, then ACF is ideal.
+If you just need to create custom fields, then ACF is ideal for WooCommerce.
 ACF is compatible with Elementor, Gutenberg, WooCommerce, and WPML Multilingual plugin.
 But if you want custom post types and/or taxonomies too, then Pods is a better all-round plugin.

 - Toolset - This plugin is well-supported and from On the Go Systems, the company behind WPML.
 You can use it to create custom post types, fields, and taxonomies.
 I recommend Pods in this article because it's just as good as Toolset and completely free, but Toolset is a valid option too.